everspyrat/Everspy-2024/README.md

-# EVERSPY OBSIDIAN - CONTROLE PARENTAL
+# EVERSPY OBSIDIAN - PARENTAL CONTROL
 ### Parental Monitoring App
 ##### Protect your children from cyberbullying, online predators, inappropriate and violent content, and other online dangers.
 Monitor all your child's activities on the phone wherever you are!